|

 Foras gradiamur.
 (Let’s step outside.)

-I don’t know why inane violence is amusing in Latin, but
+I don’t know why inane violence is amusing in Latin,

-Utinam modo subiunctivo semper male utaris!
-(May you
+curse: Utinam modo subiunctivo semper male utaris!

-always misuse the subjunctive!)
+(May you always misuse the subjunctive!)

 You might want to be careful with these though.
 Walk

-into a pub in Yorkshire and start ranting in Latin, and
+into a pub in Yorkshire and start ranting in Latin,

-they’ll soon bring you back down to earth.
+and they’ll soon bring you back down to earth.
 You’ll

-deserve a slap purely because you sound like a complete
+deserve a slap purely because you sound like a

-pillock.
+complete pillock.

 Latin has no good reason to be uttered anywhere in